phly/phly-mustache/README.txt

     $mustache = new Mustache();
     echo $mustache->render('some-template', $view);

-By default, phly_mustache will look under the current directory for templates ending with '.mustache'; you can create a stack of directories to search by using the setTemplatePath() method:
+By default, phly-mustache will look under the current directory for templates ending with '.mustache'; you can create a stack of directories to search by using the setTemplatePath() method: